Pillar Guide · Microsoft Enterprise Licensing 2026

 Virtualisation and Hybrid Cloud

-Microsoft licensing in virtualised environments follows product-specific rules that differ from physical server licensing.
-Windows Server, SQL Server, and other server products each have distinct virtualisation licensing mechanics involving core counting, VM counting, and Software Assurance requirements.
-The hybrid cloud and Azure benefits available through SA add another decision dimension.
-For the comprehensive guide, see the CIO playbook for hybrid environments.
+Microsoft licensing in virtualised environments follows product-specific rules.
+Windows Server, SQL Server, and other products each have distinct virtualisation mechanics involving core counting, VM counting, and SA requirements.
+See the CIO playbook for hybrid environments.

 Remote Work and VDI